adfsd1/gitskills/readme.txt

-Creating a new branch is quick and simple.aaa
+Creating a new branch is quick and simple.